 - Improve energy efficiency at our manufacturing sites and warehouses by an additional 12.5% by 2025 (2020 baseline).

-- Continue to improve water efficiency at our manufacturing sites by 25% by 2025 (2020 baseline) in potential water risk areas, until the site has reached optimal levels of efficiency.
+- Improve water efficiency at our manufacturing sites by 25% by 2025 (2020 baseline) in potential water risk areas, until the site has reached optimal levels of efficiency.

 - Increase the proportion of renewable energy for our operations to 65% by 2025.

-- Certify all plants to the Zero Landfill program by 2025.
+- Certify all plants to the Zero Waste to Landfill program by 2025.

 The case for action

 We aim to run resource-efficient operations as an integral part of our work by applying industry-leading practices.
 This reflects our values and what we stand for as a company – being part of the solution is important for both our employees and consumers.

 Operational resource management – including energy, water, waste and emissions – is coordinated globally with a common process and strategy wherever in the world we operate.
 We have a comprehensive approach to reducing our climate footprint – including our own operations and the lifecycle impact of our products.
 This section looks at our own operations.
 Read more about Our Climate Goals for an overview of our roadmap to become climate neutral across the value chain.